Waste & recycling (including glass) collections - please email our Customer Services team or call them on 023 8028 5000

 What if I am not satisfied with the outcome?

-Contact the Head of the Service.
+Contact the Executive Head of the Service.
 Your complaint will be thoroughly investigated and the result will be sent to you within 15 working days.
+If you are not sure who this is, contact the Council's Complaints Officer for assistance.

 What if my complaint is still not resolved?

-In most cases your complaint will be resolved to your satisfaction promptly and courteously by the Manager or the Head of Service.
-If it is not, write to the Head of Legal and Democratic Services, at Appletree Court, Lyndhurst, who will look into your complaint on behalf of the Chief Executive.
+In most cases your complaint will be resolved to your satisfaction promptly and courteously by the Manager or the Executive Head of the Service.
+If it is not, write to the Executive Head of Governance & Regulation, at Appletree Court, Lyndhurst, who will look into your complaint on behalf of the Chief Executive.

 Still not satisfied? - Contact an Ombudsman